MichaelCurrin/auto-commit-msg/README.md

 ### Tasks

-Topics around structure and admin:
+Roadmap of things to do to get this to v1 release.

-- [x] Works with `git` repos
+- [x] Works with `git` repos.
-- [x] Test coverage - Unit tests that are run with GitHub Actions CI
+- [x] Tests - Unit tests that are run with GitHub Actions CI
+- [x] Test coverage report.
-- [ ] Update logo
+- [ ] Update logo.
-- [ ] Available in VS Code marketplace
+- [ ] Available in VS Code marketplace.
-- [ ] CI to build the package archive on tag
+- [ ] CI to build the package archive on tag (so it easily available outside the marketplace).
-- [ ] Clean up docs and Wiki
+- [ ] Clean up docs and Wiki.

+See [Issues](https://github.com/MichaelCurrin/auto-commit-msg/issues) on the repo.

 ## Documentation